lume/classy-solid/README.md

 > **Note** All props passed into a class component get mapped to class
 > properties, regardless if the property is reactive or not.
 This means you can,
-> for example, forgo the `@reactive` and `@signal` decorators and use your own
+> for example, forgo the `@signal` decorator and use your own accessors to
-> accessors to handle changes in some other way as you wish, or use existing
+> handle changes in some other way as you wish, or use existing classes that
-> classes that have properties implemented in their own way.
+> have properties implemented in their own way.

 Examples: